ElemechSensors/ElemechSensors.github.io/README.md

 🔗 [Interactive Plots on GitHub Pages](https://ElemechSensors.github.io/)

+---

+## Contributing

+We welcome contributions to expand and refine the dataset of 3D printed electromechanical sensors.

+If you would like to contribute:

+1. Add your data in the same format to the appropriate `.csv` file(s) in the **`Data/`** directory (e.g., `ForceData.csv`, `PressureData.csv`, `StrainData.csv`).
+2. Ensure your entries are accurate and consistent with the existing data structure.
+3. Submit a pull request with a brief description of your addition.

+You can also open an issue for discussion, clarification, or assistance with formatting.

+---

 ## Note

-This repository and the interactive plots webpage are currently **proof of concept** implementations to demonstrate the potential for interactive data visualization of performance metrics for 3D printed electromechanical sensors.
+This repository and the interactive plots webpage are currently a **proof-of-concept** implementation to demonstrate the potential for interactive data visualization of performance metrics for 3D printed electromechanical sensors.

 ---